atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 Including a theme is required to apply all of the core and theme styles to your application.

-To get started with a prebuilt theme, include one of Angular Material's prebuilt themes globally in your application.
+To get started with a pre-built theme, include one of Angular Material's prebuilt themes globally in your application.
 If you're using the Angular CLI, you can add this to your `styles.css`:

 ```css
 // styles.css